Tier's new electric scooters come with a folding helmet for improved safety

 The company is also experimenting with a new Covid-19 focused technology: an anti-bacterial, self-disinfecting handlebar developed by Protexus.
 The handlebars will be trialed in Paris and Bordeaux, but hopefully prove effective at stemming the spread of coronavirus infections.

-While other e-scooter providers have had to withdraw their fleets from cities during the pandemic, Tier has been operating throughout the crisis with over 40,000 active scooters.
+While other e-scooter providers have had to withdraw their fleets from cities during the pandemic due to dwindling demand, Tier has been operating throughout the crisis with over 40,000 active scooters.

 Electric avenue